benrobaglia/Predict-Pool/backend/README.md

 - `predictions` - User predictions for rounds
 - `user_epoch_stats` - User performance statistics for epochs

+In order to connect DB using DBeaver (or similar):
+- Navigate to project folder in your machine -> backend -> database.db and copy the path
+- Open DBeaver and establish new SQLite connection
+- Paste the path copied earlier

+It will looks something like `/path_to_project/Predict-Pool/backend/database.db`

 ## Scheduled Tasks

 The backend runs several scheduled tasks: